yashwanthrajadurai/MODULE1/Ex1.md

-#Ex.No:1
+# Ex.No:1
-# Ex.Name:Write a C++ Program to read two sequence of character character value from the keyboard and display the value on the monitor?
+# Ex.Name:Write a C++ Program to read two sequence of character  value from the keyboard and display the value on the monitor?
 ## Date:
 ## Aim: